 When intra-band carrier aggregation in FR1 is configured, the scheduling restrictions on one serving cell apply to all other serving cells in the same band on the symbols that fully or partially overlap with the restricted symbols.

-When intra-band non-contiguous carrier aggregation is configured for a UE indicating [intraBandNonColocatedCA-r18], there are no scheduling restrictions on FR1 serving cell(s) configured on the non-contiguous CC(s) in the same band.
+When intra-band non-contiguous carrier aggregation is configured for a UE indicating [intraBandNR-CA-non-collocated-r18] and if [nonCollocatedTypeNR-CA-r18] is not provided, there are no scheduling restrictions on FR1 serving cell(s) configured on the non-contiguous CC(s) in the same band.
+Otherwise, the scheduling restrictions on one serving cell apply to all other serving cells in the same band on the symbols that fully or partially overlap with the restricted symbols if [nonCollocatedTypeNR-CA-r18] is provided.

 When inter-band carrier aggregation within FR1 is configured, there are no scheduling restrictions on FR1 serving cell(s) configured in other bands.